nordic-institute/X-Road/CONTRIBUTING.md

 Before submitting a bug:

 - Make sure that you are using the latest version.
+- Check the [Knowledge Base](https://confluence.niis.org/display/XRDKB) for a list of common questions and problems.
-- Check the [Knowledge Base](https://confluence.niis.org/display/XRDKB) and [X-Road community Slack](https://jointxroad.slack.com/) for a list of common questions and problems.
+- Check the [X-Road community Slack](https://jointxroad.slack.com/) for a list of common questions and problems.
 - Perform a [cursory search](https://jira.niis.org/projects/XRDDEV/) to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

 When submitting a bug, explain the problem and include additional details to help maintainers reproduce the problem: